Rejection hurts, but it can have a positive effect if you can remember that it is generally the other person or groups of people that have a problem.

 So what can you do to survive rejection?

-I know rejection is a hurtful experience.
-And, I have been there more than once.
-I survived and so will you by recognizing it is a good teacher.
-If you are a woman who has faced countless rejections it may be a good idea to make an appointment with a psychologist who practices in the field of Positive Psychology.
+I know rejection hurts.
+I have been a victim of rejection more than once.
+Darling, I survived and so will you by recognizing rejection as a good teacher.
+If you are a woman over 50 who has faced countless rejections, I recommend meeting with a psychologist who practices in the field of Positive Psychology.
 Otherwise, be your own teacher.
+Read books that help you overcome the pain associated with rejection, begin new hobbies that build your confidence, and surround yourself with good people who aren’t seeking power.
+I recommend joining my supportive private Facebook group, “Celebrate Visibility.”
+It’s a sanctuary for women over 50 to dream big and celebrate life.

 When I was growing up I was in a minority.
 I had to try harder to make my way.
 And, I had to prove to myself that I was just as adequate as the next kid.
 I worked at defining my capabilities to myself.
 Darling, I did not know I was doing this at the time because I was so young.

 After journaling these past years, one day I had an ‘aha’ moment.
 “OMG,” I said to myself.
 “Maybe that is the reason.
-True grit comes to me naturally”.
+True grit comes to me naturally.”
+Darling, journaling is the best way to get to know yourself and to heal from the inside out.
+Download free journal prompts here.

 Friendship Rejection